Min-Thway-Htut/LeetCode-Problems/README.md

 - If all digits are 9, a new digit is added at the beginning.

 ### LeetCode 69
+- The code defines a function called mySqrt that finds the largest whole number whose square is less than or equal to a given non-negative number 𝑥
+x.
+If
+𝑥
+x is less than 2, it simply returns 𝑥 x.
+- It uses a method that repeatedly narrows down the range of possible answers by checking the middle point of the current range.
+If the middle point squared is equal to 𝑥 x, it returns that point.
+- If it's too low, it looks higher, and if it's too high, it looks lower.
+Once it finishes searching, it returns the largest number that meets the condition.

 ### LeetCode 70